lindelius/php-jwt/README.md

 ### Advanced Usage

 #### Algorithm Choices
 If you would like to limit the hashing algorithms that can be used for the JWTs, you can do so by extending the model and specifying these algorithms in the `JWT::$allowedAlgorithms` property.
-You can find all the hashing algorithms that this library supports in the `JWT::$supportedAlgorithms` property.
+You can find all the supported hashing algorithms in the `JWT::$supportedAlgorithms` property.

-If you're not going to allow the "HS256"-algorithm, or if you would just rather have a different default, you can do so by overriding the `JWT::$defaultAlgorithm` property.
+If you are not going to allow the "HS256"-algorithm, or if you would just rather have a different default, you should also override the `JWT::$defaultAlgorithm` property.

 ```php
 class MyJWT extends JWT